Coregular submanifolds and Poisson submersions: Submanifolds

+\begin{remark}\normalfont The cleanness condition for Poisson-Dirac submanifolds is reminiscent of the transversality condition for Poisson transversals.
+In the case of the latter, we demand that a submanifold $X$ of a Poisson manifold $(M,\pi_M)$ meet the leaves of $M$ transversally, and that the intersections $X \cap \mathrm{S}_M(x)$ be symplectic submanifolds.
+It then \ul{follows} that the connected components of $X \cap \mathrm{S}_M(x)$ are the symplectic leaves of a smooth Poisson structure on $X$.

-\begin{remark}\normalfont The analogy with Poisson transversals notwithstanding, the condition that a submanifold $X$ meet the leaves of a Poisson structure cleanly and symplectically does \emph{not} ensure that $X$ inherits a Poisson structure, as the next two examples show. \end{remark}
+The cleanness condition can be rightfully regarded as a relaxation of the transversality condition above.
+However, in contrast to Poisson transversals, a submanifold which meets the leaves of a Poisson structure cleanly and symplectically need \emph{not} be Poisson-Dirac, as the next two examples show. \end{remark}

-\begin{example}\normalfont \emph{An example from \cite[Example 3]{CF} in which a submanifold which meets leaves cleanly and symplectically need not inherit an induced singular foliation.} On $\mathbb{C}^3$, equipped with complex coordinates $(z_1,z_2,z_3)$, we consider the Poisson structure of constant rank corresponding to the foliation given by $\dd z_2 = 0$ and $\dd z_3 - z_2\dd z_1 = 0$, and the pullback of the standard symplectic form $\tfrac{i}{2}\sum_1^3 \dd z_i \wedge \dd \overline{z}_i$.
+\begin{example} \normalfont \emph{An example from \cite[Example 3]{CF} in which a submanifold which meets leaves cleanly and symplectically need not inherit an induced singular foliation.} On $\mathbb{C}^3$, equipped with complex coordinates $(z_1,z_2,z_3)$, we consider the Poisson structure of constant rank corresponding to the foliation given by $\dd z_2 = 0$ and $\dd z_3 - z_2\dd z_1 = 0$, and the pullback of the standard symplectic form $\tfrac{i}{2}\sum_1^3 \dd z_i \wedge \dd \overline{z}_i$ to leaves.
 Then the locus $X$ of $z_3=0$ meets leaves cleanly and symplectically: This shows that the partition $\mathrm{S}'_X$ cannot even arise from a singular foliation (for it is not lower-semicontinuous). \end{example}

-\begin{example} \normalfont \emph{An example in which the singular foliation induced on a submanifold which meets leaves cleanly and symplectically need not come from a Poisson structure.} Let $X \subset \R^{2}$ be the open unit disk and let $M:=X \times X \subset \R^{4}$ be endowed with the Poisson structure The image of the origin under the diagonal embedding is the leaf of $\pi_M$ which consists of the origin alone.
-The complement of the origin $X_0:=X \diagdown \{0\}$ embeds in the open leaf of $\pi_M$, and the induced Lagrangian family is
+\begin{example} \normalfont \emph{An example in which the singular foliation induced on a submanifold which meets leaves cleanly and symplectically need not come from a Poisson structure.} Let $X \subset \R^{2}$ be the open unit disk and let $M \colon =X \times X \subset \R^{4}$ be endowed with the Poisson structure